Ches-ctrl/gpts/README.md

 # Charlie's ChatGPT GPT Repository

 Find here:
-- The list of GPTs
+- The list of available GPTs
 - Instructions to build these yourself
 - OpenAPI JSON files